 Once all the pieces were stained, the instructions told us to leave them to dry for about 24 hours, so we came back to the project the next day after the stain was fully dried.
 At that point, it was time for assembly.
 We started this process by using a Kreg Jig.
 (If you've never heard of a Kreg Jig before or you're not quite sure how to use one, don't worry about it!
 Check out our how-it-works Kreg Jig tutorial here.)
 Keep in mind, this project can just as easily be completed without a Kreg Jig—you'll just end up with some visible screws.

 With the Kreg Jig set to 1 1/2" we predrilled holes in both ends of all the 8" pieces, and in the ends of both side pieces of the inner and outer frame (that includes the center piece of the inner frame).
-The 2" x 2" pieces should have one hole predrilled in each end; the 2x4's can fit two holes.
+The two-by-two pieces should have one hole predrilled in each end; the two-by-fours can fit two holes.

 Make sure the center pieces of the head and foot are right in the middle at 38 inches.

 Kreg Jig plugs can be stained and used to camouflage the holes.
 We used a hammer here, but to avoid breaking the dowel edge you can use a rubber mallet to get it into position.
 Use glue on the flat end of the plug to secure the plug in place.

 Position the inner frame inside the outer frame and attach to outer frame with five screws in each side (no pre-drilling necessary).
 Secure the inner frame to itself through the Kreg Jig holes.
 Position the centerpiece at 38" and secure it in place.